sbtourist/clamq/README.md

     (use 'clamq.protocol.seqable)

-Synchronous message consumers are based on the Clojure sequence abstraction, and they actually behave like lazy sequences, consuming messages only when actually requested to do so.
+Synchronous message consumers are based on Clojure lazy sequences, consuming messages only when actually requested to do so.

 First you need to define a synchronous consumer as follows: